mattmacfadyen96/Item-Ranking/README.md

 # Item-Ranking
 This project will present you with a form of your favorite Legend of Zelda games.
 It will ask you which ones you like better and then rank them accordingly.
 It used JavaScript for the form and PHP to send the data that you are entering.
+You can check the form data to see the history of the items that you have been comparing.